foreveremain/2024/README.md

-# BioVis 2021 Websites
+# BioVis 2022 Website

-The 2021 version of the BioVis website.
+The 2022 version of the BioVis website.

-It uses [Jekyll](http://jekyllrb.com/) as CMS and it is a copy of the 2020 version of the website.
+It uses [Jekyll](http://jekyllrb.com/) as CMS and it is a copy of the 2021 version of the website.

-This is compiled by Caleydo Jenkins and pushed to the [Biovis 2021 main website repo](https://github.com/biovis/2021).
+This is automatically built by [GitHub Pages](https://pages.github.com/) and is published on http://biovis.net/ under a directory that matches the repository name, e.g., 2022.

-This is automatically built and moved to the folder of the repository at [https://github.com/biovis/biovis.github.io/](https://github.com/biovis/biovis.github.io/)
+## Creating a next year version

-# To create a next year fork you need to do the following:
+1) create a new repository (e.g., 2026) at [https://github.com/biovis/](https://github.com/biovis/)

-1) create a new repository (e.g., 2023) at [https://github.com/biovis/](https://github.com/biovis/)
+	- note that the repository should be public and the main branch must be named `gh-pages`
-	- note that the repository should be public and the main branch should be named gh-pages
+    - so far the repositories have been copied without version history, but it could make sense to *fork* the previous year's repo to preserve the commit history.

 2) update the _config.yml file